corentin-dev/smmR/README.md

 library(smmR)
 ```

-To create an object `smmparametric`, we need several informations:
+To create an object `smmparametric`, we need several pieces of information:

 - a state space (here `states`)
 - an initial distribution (here `alpha`)
 - a transition matrix (here `p`)
 - a distribution matrix stating the laws (here `dist`)
-- parameters for each states
+- parameters for each state

 ```R
 states <- c("a", "b", "c") # state space